Scalable Matrix Extension (SME) for Armv9 Architecture Enables AI Innovation on the Arm CPU

 Where are matrix multiplications present?
 And what do they improve?

-• Armv7 added the Advanced SIMD Extension, which is also known as the Arm NEON™ instructions.
+- Armv7 added the Advanced SIMD Extension, which is also known as the Arm NEON™ instructions.

-• Armv8.4-A includes support for 8-bit integer DOT product instructions.
+- Armv8.4-A includes support for 8-bit integer DOT product instructions.

-• Armv8.6-A includes support for in-vector integer and floating-point matrix-multiply instructions for various data types as well as including the new BFloat16 data type.
+- Armv8.6-A includes support for in-vector integer and floating-point matrix-multiply instructions for various data types as well as including the new BFloat16 data type.

-• Armv9.0-A includes Scalable Vector Extension 2 (SVE2) for digital signal processors (DSPs), media and general-purpose vectorization.
+- Armv9.0-A includes Scalable Vector Extension 2 (SVE2) for digital signal processors (DSPs), media and general-purpose vectorization.

-• Armv9.2-A introduces SME.
+- Armv9.2-A introduces SME.

 What is quantization?

 Quantization involves reducing the precision of numerical values, typically from floating-point representation to fixed-point representation.
-The process is used in SME to make AI and ML models more efficient through reducing their memory bandwidth and footprint and computational complexity, which is important for compute-intensive generative AI workloads.
+The process is used in SME to make AI and ML models more efficient by reducing their memory bandwidth and footprint and computational complexity, which is important for compute-intensive generative AI workloads.
 This means they can be deployed on resource-constrained devices, such as smartphones, mobile devices, embedded systems, and IoT devices.

 How long has Arm been adding AI-based features to the architecture?

 Arm has been working on adding AI-based features, specifications, and instructions to our architecture for the past two decades.
 The Armv7 architecture, which was first released in 2003, added the Advanced SIMD extension, which is also known as the Arm NEON™ instructions.
 NEON™ considers registers as one-dimensional vectors of elements of the same data type, with instructions operating on multiple elements simultaneously.
-The Armv8 architecture then added a range of AI-based specifications and instructions, including dot product instructions, in-vector matrix multiply instructions and BFLoat16 support.
-It also improved the Advanced SIMD Extension through doubling the number of vector registers and adding floating point support.
+The Armv8 architecture then added a range of AI-based specifications and instructions, including dot product instructions, in-vector matrix multiply instructions, and BFLoat16 support.
+It also improved the Advanced SIMD Extension by doubling the number of vector registers and adding floating point support.
 All these improvements and additions were designed to accelerate AI and ML performance in response to evolving AI workloads.
-The Armv9 architecture incorporates all these features, specifications and instructions, alongside SVE2, SME and the new SME2.
+The Armv9 architecture incorporates all these features, specifications, and instructions, alongside SVE2, SME, and the new SME2.

-What are the core benefits of SME?
+What are the core benefits of SMEs?

 SME on the Armv9 architecture significantly improves the processing of existing AI and ML workloads on the Arm CPU, leading to faster, more responsive user experiences across various AI-powered devices and applications.
-It also accelerates a range of applications that use matrix arithmetic, like DSPs, scientific compute, augmented reality (AR) and virtual reality (VR) and imaging to name a few, all of which AI and ML play an increasingly important role in.
+It also accelerates a range of applications that use matrix arithmetic, like DSPs, scientific computing, augmented reality (AR) and virtual reality (VR), and imaging to name a few, all of which AI and ML play an increasingly important role in.

 Similar to the Arm CPUs that can run a wide variety of neural networks in many different data formats, SME provides the flexibility to respond to evolving AI and ML workloads and requirements that are growing in complexity.
 This ensures that the Arm architecture will remain relevant for the most important compute workloads in the fast-moving age of AI and beyond.
-Looking ahead, we will continue to add more AI capabilities into the instruction set for the benefit of Arm’s industry-leading ecosystem, so our partners can deliver improved performance, innovative features and scalability for their AI-based solutions.
+Looking ahead, we will continue to add more AI capabilities into the instruction set for the benefit of Arm’s industry-leading ecosystem, so our partners can deliver improved performance, innovative features, and scalability for their AI-based solutions.

 AI-based architecture innovation on Arm